Ville de Chinon Forteresse royale de ChinonVille de Chinon Forteresse royale de Chinon

 A castle at the heart of the empire

-Enter the gates of the royal fortress of Chinon, favourite residence of Henry II Plantagenet.
-In the 12th century, this King of England made the castle his continental capital, storing part of the royal treasury there.
+Enter the royal fortress of Chinon, favourite residence of Henry II Plantagenet.
+In the 12th century, this King of England made the castle his continental capital, storing part of the royal treasury here.
+In the seigniorial dwellings, admire the reconstruction of the royal flats where the couple regularly stayed from 1160 onwards.
+It was in Fort Saint-Georges that Henry II established the administrative centre for his vast territories.
+In the chapel of Saint-Mélaine, he breathed his last in 1189, abandoned by his sons who already coveted his inheritance…

 Royal visits to the fortress

 Between 1160 and 1173, Eleanor and Henry II made numerous visits to Chinon.
 The Queen of England particularly appreciated this strategic location at the heart of the Plantagenet territories.
-In her royal bedchamber, reconstructed today with its period furniture, she received troubadours and noble visitors.
+In her royal bedchamber, now restored with its period furniture, she received many noble visitors.

 Visit the Royal Fortress

-Enter the new space dedicated to the powerful Plantagenet dynasty.
-Themodel room reveals the impressive extent of their empire, from the coasts of Scotland to the shores of the Pyrenees.
-Facing the touch screens, manipulate the 3D reconstructions to understand the architectural evolution of the fortress over the centuries.
+Enter the new area dedicated to the powerful Plantagenet dynasty.
+The model room reveals the impressive extent of their empire, from the coasts of Scotland to the shores of the Pyrenees.
+Use the touch screens to manipulate the 3D reconstructions to understand how the fortress’s architecture has evolved over the centuries.
 In the Great Hall, digital devices bring to life the atmosphere of royal feasts.
-Admire the table laid according to the medieval art of living, garnished with hanaps and other precious crockery.
-A audio tour plunges you into the bustle of the kitchens, where the refined dishes served at Eleanor’s court are simmering.
+Admire the table laid according to the medieval art of living, garnished with hanaps and other precious dishes.
+A sound trail plunges you into the hustle and bustle of the kitchens, where the refined dishes served at Eleanor’s court are simmering.

 Historical events